 In the face of a new and unexpected threat, Iraq is hurriedly rebuilding its air force, but not with help from the U.S., as one might expect.
 Instead they are turning to Russia, and to an old enemy, Iran.
 The sudden and dramatic taking of the city of Mosul on June 10 by the jihadist group, Islamic State in Iraq and Syria (ISIS), poses one of the biggest challenges to the Iraqi state since the fall of Saddam Hussein.
 After Mosul, ISIS insurgents grabbed territory across northwestern Iraq.
 The ...

-"Russia, Iran Answer Iraqi Call For Combat Jets" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Russia, Iran Answer Iraqi Call For Combat Jets" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.